gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Removed redundancy of key type capabilities, from 'sign_info', 'ecdh_info' and 'key'.

 * New resource to retrieve the Group Manager's public key.

+* New resource to retrieve material for Signature Verifiers.

 * New parameter 'sign_enc_alg' related to the group mode.